Part 2: Authentication Gets Serious – Why PII Strategies Must Change

 In the first of our three-part series, The Future of Personal Data and Online Verification, we looked at current methods for confirming who people are on the Internet and why this process is likely to break down as digital life expands.

 In this second installment, we consider the rapid changes in the digital landscape making today’s verification strategies untenable and creating the need for a holistic new approach.
-Next up, Part Three will explore how scalable new solutions could free your business from the burden of handling personal identifiable information (PII).
+Next up, Part Three will explore how scalable new solutions could free your business from the burden of handling personally identifiable information (PII).

 These days, just about everyone is aware that major changes are coming our way.
 The whole world seems to be buzzing with new technologies that will dramatically transform our lives, work, and businesses.
 No matter what sector or industry you’re in, digital business is opening up vast new opportunities for growth, efficiency, and interaction.
 The explosive growth of connected devices is quickly making the Internet of Things our new reality.
 Rapid advances in artificial intelligence and machine learning are promising to revolutionize our daily lives.
 Digital platforms are bringing together ecosystems of suppliers, buyers, partners, and customers in efficient new relationships.
 Combined, these trends will change online interactions in ways that are difficult to imagine right now.